 The integration between these Korvosan expatriates and the indigenous Varisians was not seamless, despite the fact that the settlers had left Korvosa behind in search of greater acceptance and diversity.
 Soon after the settlers began moving to Magnimar, the Varisians asked the foreigners to move their newly built homes south of the Yondabakari River and away from Varisian holy grounds.
 Freshly settled and defiant, Magnimar’s leaders all refused except for one: Mistress Ordellia Whilwren, a member of the Wardens of the Eye.
 Curious, Whilwren promised the Varisians that she and her followers would gladly relocate if they would show her an angel.
 In response, the Varisians mysteriously told her to look to the Seacleft Spire at dawn every day for a week.
 Whilwren did so, and on the week’s final day she saw a radiant figure perched atop the alabaster spire in the dawning sun.
 Awed and inspired, Whilwren kept her promise and moved south to the district now called Ordellia in her honor.
 Cynics whispered that all Ordellia witnessed was a cagey Varisian adorned with a magical disguise, yet Ordellia went to her grave with the happy conviction that she had seen, if not Desna herself, then one of her more powerful azata handmaidens.

-Two years after the city’s founding, a great storm racked the land and threatened to destroy all the settlers had created.
-Through the driving storm, Ordellia Whilwren prayed to the angel of the spire.
-In a blinding f lash, a bolt of soundless white lightning struck the spire’s rocky perch, blasting it to nothing more than glass and rubble, but in so doing scattering the storm clouds to reveal starry skies.
 Having heard Whilwren’s prayers and seen the silent lightning, the townsfolk agreed to create a great tower to replace the fallen spire.
 As workers laid the first stones, local Varisians—seeing they now shared the same faith— joined in, and thus did the Arvensoar began to rise.
 Although it took more than 18 years to erect, the Arvensoar now stands as a symbol of Magnimarian-Varisian unity and an open invitation to goodly spirits.

 Today: